 Using Foreign Tax Credit (FTC) with FEIE combined is only advisable if the tax rate of the foreign country is lesser than that of the U.S. Using FTC on the remaining FEIE amount, reduces the tax liability in the US.
 Additionally, the credit cannot exceed the amount of U.S. taxes owed.

-For individuals who are self-employed, including freelancers and those on contract, in a foreign country, he/she must decipher their total earnings with the allowable exemptions.
+For individuals who are self-employed, including freelancers and those on contract, in a foreign country, he/she must decipher their total foreign Earned Income with the allowable exemptions.
 Since, with salaried employees, housing deductions are given by the employer, the self-employed individual must consider the amount of housing deduction, which is calculated by determining the business income earned correctly.
 To determine how to maximize the exemptions allowed for self-employed, the aid of third party tax advisors can be availed.
 However, for both self-employed and salaried individuals FEIE can only be applied if U.S. tax return is filed.

 One of the most important lessons learned on the path to self-improvement is knowing when to ask for help.
 Availing of the various provisions allowed for taxpayers can be tricky and complicated and even more so for individuals with foreign income.
 To ensure you maximize on your tax deductions, enlist the aid of the international tax experts at H&R Block India.